 I’m not sure if it is representative of the cheaper off brand product our installer recommended, or a sign of him rushing his work.
-It only took a crew of three two days to remove 400 square feet of existing hardwood, screw in the old 1920s subfloor into the joists, add new plywood for levelling, and install the new product.
-He claimed he didn’t need to leave the product on site for more than a day because they kept it in an acclimatised facility.
+It only took a crew of three two days to remove 400 square feet of existing hardwood, screw in the old 1920s subfloor into the joists, add new plywood for leveling, and install the new product.
+He claimed he didn’t need to leave the product on site for more than a day because they kept it in an acclimatized facility.

 Any advice for my upcoming discussion with him would be helpful.